vojtasvoboda/oc-twigextensions-plugin/README.md

 [![Scrutinizer Coverage](https://img.shields.io/scrutinizer/g/vojtasvoboda/oc-twigextensions-plugin.svg)](https://scrutinizer-ci.com/g/vojtasvoboda/oc-twigextensions-plugin/?branch=master)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/vojtasvoboda/oc-twigextensions-plugin/blob/master/LICENSE)

 Twig extensions plugin for OctoberCMS adds new filter and functions to your templates.
 No other plugin dependencies.
+Tested with the latest stable OctoberCMS 3.1.18 on PHP 8.0.

+## Versions

-Tested with the latest stable OctoberCMS.
-For Laravel 5.4 use special branch `laravel54`.
+There are two versions of this plugin.
+For October v1/v2 use special branch 1.x.
+For October 3.1+ use master branch.
+For old Laravel 5.4 October versions use special branch `laravel54`.

+For migrating to October 3.1 you can use special [UPGRADING.md](UPGRADING.md) guide.

 ## Installation